Tonopah Test Range Airport: F-117A Nighthawk program

 Uncoded F-117A Nighthawk 79-10782 (FSD-3).
 Photo taken while assigned to the 4450th Tactical Group, 1989.
 The F-117s did not carry tail codes while in development and flight testing in order not to identify their place of origin.

 In the 1980s, Tonopah Airport became a major operating location for the Lockheed F-117A Nighthawk.
 The first flight testing of the stealth YF-117A aircraft began in June 1981 at Groom Lake Nevada.
-However, Groom Lake had too many other operations going on to support an operational unit.
-The F-117 test unit remained at Groom until shortly after the 1991 Gulf War.
-In addition, there were security concerns because an operational unit based at Groom Lake would involve many more people who could now see things that they should not see.
+However, Groom Lake had too many other operations going on to support another operational unit, and having the operational unit at Groom Lake would allow the many uninvolved personnel to see the highly classified project.
 Therefore, a new covert base had to be established for F-117 operations.

 In the summer of 1979, Tonopah Test Range Airport was selected to be the home of the Tactical Air Command 4450th Tactical Group (4450th TG).
-The mission of the 4450th at Tonopah was to guide the classified F-117A Stealth Fighter to an initial operating capability.
+The mission of the 4450th at Tonopah was to bring the classified F-117A Stealth Fighter to an initial operating capability.

 Beginning in October 1979 Tonopah Test Range Airport was reconstructed and expanded.
 The base was immediately staffed with US Air Force security police.
 The flight line was walled off with a double fence; the only access to the runway was through gates.
 The area between the fences was lighted at night and had intruder detectors.
 At first, the facilities were limited to a few buildings, a small mess hall, and sixteen winterized trailers.
-Security checkpoints were placed on the sole public access road which led to the TTR.
+Security checkpoints were placed on the sole public access road which led to the test range.
 The 6000 ft runway was lengthened to 10000 ft.
 Taxiways, a concrete apron, a large maintenance hangar, and a propane storage tank were added.
-Phase II of the expansion consisted of the construction of an extra taxiway, a new control tower, a 42000 sqft hangar, a parts warehouse, a dining hall, a water storage tank, and extensive fuel storage tanks.
-Phase III expansion of the facility was a 2000 ft runway extension to a total length of 12000 ft.
-Extensions were made to taxiways, to the ramp, the runway gained arrester gear, and new navigation aids were installed.
+Phase II of the expansion involved the construction of an extra taxiway, a new control tower, a 42000 sqft hangar, a parts warehouse, a dining hall, a water storage tank, and extensive fuel storage tanks.
+Phase III of the expansion was a 2000 ft runway extension to a total length of 12000 ft.
+Extensions were made to taxiways, to the ramp, the runway gained arrestor gear, and new navigation aids were installed.
 More fuel storage was provided, together with Liquid Oxygen (LOX) storage, a fire station, and the first 24 aircraft hangars.
 The cost was over $100 million.